Tornado-Specific Information | General Disaster Response

 Uniformed Services University of the Health Sciences, Center for the Study of Traumatic Stress.
 (2005).
 Leadership stress management.
 Retrieved from http://www.cstsonline.org/wp-content/resources/CSTS_leadership_stress_management.pdf [PDF - 69.1 Kb]

-This fact sheet discusses tips for leaders to monitor and minimize their stress when managing teams during traumatic events.
+This fact sheet discusses tips for leaders that can help monitor and minimize their own levels of stress when managing teams during traumatic events.

 Uniformed Services University of the Health Sciences, Center for the Study of Traumatic Stress.
 (2006).
 Natural disasters: Optimizing officer and team performance.
 Retrieved from http://www.cstsonline.org/wp-content/resources/CSTS_law_enforcement_natural_disasters.pdf [PDF - 97.9 Kb]

-This tip sheet is intended to help managers and supervisors limit officer stress resulting from disaster response.
+This tip sheet is intended to help managers and supervisors limit team member stress resulting from disaster response.

-This is a pocket guide that provides first responders with information on signs and symptoms of stress and offers simple, practical techniques for minimizing stress responses prior to and during disaster response.
+This 40-page publication provides first responders with information on the stress cycle (e.g., signs and symptoms of stress), managing stress, and promoting a positive work environment.
+The authors also offer simple, practical techniques for minimizing stress responses prior to and during disaster response.

-University of Medicine and Dentistry of New Jersey, The New Jersey Center for Public Health Preparedness.
+New Jersey Center for Public Health Preparedness.
 (2005).
-First responders: Self care, wellness, health, resilience, and recovery dealing with stress.
-Retrieved from http://www.njcphp.org/legacy/drup/index.php?q=node/115
+First responders: Self-care, wellness, health, resilience, and recovery dealing with stress.
+Retrieved from http://www.njdcisr.org/elearn_firstresponders_pdf.html

-This presentation covers how first responders can deal with the stress they feel while helping their communities respond to and recover from a disaster, how they can prepare for the pressure they face, and how they can help their families.
+This presentation covers how first responders can deal with the stress they feel while helping their communities respond to and recover from a disaster, how they can prepare for the pressure they face, and how they can help their families prepare for disasters.

 Young, B. H., Ford, J. D., & Watson, P. J. (2007, January 1).
 Disaster rescue and response workers.
 Retrieved from the National Center for PTSD website at http://www.ptsd.va.gov/professional/pages/disaster-rescue-response.asp